-Our professional negligence lawyers help individuals, partnerships, companies and trustees claim compensation where they have been let down by a professional.
+Our professional negligence solicitors help people, partnerships, companies and trustees claim compensation where they have been let down by a professional.

 Professional negligence arises when a professional fails to perform their duties to the required standard of skill and care.
-Claims can be brought in contract, tort, or for breach of a fiduciary or statutory duty.
+Professional negligence claims can be brought in contract, tort, or for breach of a fiduciary or statutory duty.

-In short if you have received “bad advice” from a professional, it could be that you have suffered professional negligence and should contact us to discuss the prospects of bringing a professional negligence compensation claim.
+If you have received “bad advice” from a professional, it could be that you have suffered professional negligence.
+We recommend in this instance that you contact us to discuss the prospects of bringing a professional negligence compensation claim.

 Our team have helped clients claim for professional negligence in a wide range of situations and offer advice where there has been a:

-We have helped clients who have been the victim of professional neglect against a broad type of professionals including:
+We help clients who have been the victim of professional neglect bring claims against the following:

 - financial advisers